antonfirsov/docs/2015/07-dotnet46-rtm/dotnet46-rtm.md

 You can now use EnC with lambdas, async methods, Linq and other language features.
 Given today's coding patterns, that's a huge jump forward for EnC usability.
 Check out [Supported Edits in Edit & Continue (EnC)](https://github.com/dotnet/roslyn/wiki/EnC-Supported-Edits) to see the complete set of EnC operations supported by EnC in Visual Studio 2015.

-Here's an example of some code that didn't support async before.
+Here’s an example of some code that EnC didn’t support before.
 It is an async lambda that includes a Linq statement.
 You can see how it was fixed up in the debugger, in the image below, to correctly query the string[] with "EnC" instead of "Enc" and change the message in the string[].

 ``` c#
 public MainWindow()